 Just one more episode …..

 We’ve all been there.
 You know you should be going to bed, doing laundry, hitting the gym, or engaging in something more constructive that gluing your eyeballs to a screen.
 But we can’t help ourselves.
-We’re in the age of binging on some new series everyone is buzzing about, or some old show you happened to stumble upon.
-(Personally, these are my favorite because you can watch the whole thing from beginning to end, and don’t have to wait for new seasons to be released!)
+We’re in the age of binging on some new television series everyone is buzzing about, or some old show you happened to stumble upon.

 What makes us binge?
-As I considered this question, I realized that there are many things about this that provide clues into the effectiveness of your brand:
+As I considered this question, I realized that it comes down to the same things that draw you in to binge on a TV show.
+Here are some points that could provide clues into how you might approach engaging your audience.

-- Start with the murder – I don’t mean a literal murder.
+I don’t mean a literal murder.
+I mean something catchy, big, or exciting.
 Think of a television show that hooks you in right away.
-They start with something big that grabs your attention.
-Within the first several minutes, they have you thinking “holy cow, where is this going?”
+They grab your attention in the first couple of minutes, and have you thinking “holy cow, where is this going?”
 At that point, they’ve got you.
-You’re going to sit there for days and weeks following the story to find out what happens.
+You’re going dedicate your time and attention to finding out what happens, and you’ll keep coming back as long as they’re dishing out episodes.

 - When it comes to your brand, what is your hook?